-DISCIPLINE PREREQUISITES AND OTHER REQUIREMENTS Biochemistry Biology Biopharmaceutical Science Chemistry Environmental Geoscience English (603) or Français (601) Mathematics (201) Calculus I Environmental Science • Two of the following: Biology (101) General Biology, Chemistry (202) General Chemistry or Organic Geology Chemistry, Physics (203) Mechanics or Electricity and Magnetism, Mathematics (201) Algebra I A minimum combined average of 70% is required for all prerequisite courses in science and mathematics.
-Geology-Physics · / minimum combined average of 70% is required for an prerequisite courses in selence and mathematics.
+DISCIPLINE PREREQUISITES AND OTHER REQUIREMENTS Biochemistry Biology Biopharmaceutical Science Chemistry 5 H (602) 5 (604) Environmental Geoscience English (603) or Français (601) Mathematics (201) Calculus I Environmental Science • Two of the following: Biology (101) General Biology, Chemistry (202) General Chemistry or Organic Geology Chemistry, Physics (203) Mechanics or Electricity and Magnetism, Mathematics (201) Algebra I • A minimum combined average of 70% is required for all prerequisite courses in science and mathematics.
+Geology-Physics A minimum combined average of 70% is required for all prerequisite courses in science and mathematics.
 Mid 60s Ophthalmic Medical Technology Physics Physics-Mathematics Financial Mathematics and Economics (BSc) Mathematics English (603) or Français (601) Mathematics (201) Calculus I Mathematics and Economics (BSc) A minimum combined average of 70% is required for the prerequisite course in mathematics.
 Statistics Biomedical Science English (603) or Français (601) Mathematics (201) Calculus I Two of the following: Biology (101) General Biology, Chemistry (202) General Chemistry or Organic Chemistry, Physics (203) Mechanics or Electricity and Magnetism, Mathematics (201) Algebra I A minimum combined average of 70% is required for all prerequisite courses in science and mathematics.
-High 70s DUAL FAST-TRACK DEGREES 👝 PREREQUISITES AND OTHER REQUIREMENTS AVERAGE Biochemistry (BSc) and Chemical Engineering (BASc) (Biotechnology) • English (603) or Français (601) • Mathematics (201) Calculus I • Two of the following: Biology (101) General Biology, Chemistry (202) General Chemistry or Organic Chemistry, Physics (203) Mechanics or Electricity and Magnetism, Mathematics (201) Algebra I • A minimum combined average of 70% is required for all prerequisite courses in science and mathematics.
-High 70s Physics (BSc) and Electrical Engineering (BASc) English (603) or Français (601) Mathematics (201) Calculus I Chemistry (202) General Chemistry or Organic Chemistry Physics (203) Mechanics or Electricity and Magnetism A minimum combined average of 70% is required for all prerequisite courses in science and mathematics. nigit /us 12 Admission SAVE THE DATE FOR OUR OPEN HOUSES For all upcoming events: uOttawa.ca/events www2.u0ttawa.ca/study/undergrad uate-studies/cegep
+DUAL FAST-TRACK DEGREES PREREQUISITES AND OTHER REQUIREMENTS AVERAGE Biochemistry (BSc) and Chemical Engineering (BASc) (Biotechnology) English (603) or Français (601) Mathematics (201) Calculus I Two of the following: Biology (101) General Biology, Chemistry (202) General Chemistry or Organic Chemistry, Physics (203) Mechanics or Electricity and Magnetism, Mathematics (201) Algebra I A minimum combined average of 70% is required for all prerequisite courses in science and mathematics. - Low 70s Physics (BSc) and Electrical Engineering (BASc) English (603) or Français (601) Mathematics (201) Calculus I Chemistry (202) General Chemistry or Organic Chemistry Physics (203) Mechanics or Electricity and Magnetism A minimum combined average of 70% is required for all prerequisite courses in science and mathematics.
+LOW / US